iaravagni/adversarial-face-patch/AI_DISCLOSURE.md

 ## AI Models Used in This Research

-# AI Systems Disclosure

-## AI Models Used in This Research

-# AI Systems Disclosure

-## AI Models Used in This Research

 ### 1. Face Recognition Model (Attack Target)
 **Type**: FaceNet (Pre-trained CNN from `facenet_pytorch`) **Purpose**: Target system that adversarial patches are designed to fool